CEDA

 The Confederación Española de Derechas Autónomas (lit.
 'Spanish Confederation of Autonomous Rights'; sometimes translated as Spanish Confederation of Autonomous Right-wing Groups; CEDA) was a short-lived, right-wing political party in the Second Spanish Republic.
-A Catholic conservative force, it was the political heir to Ángel Herrera Oria's Acción Popular and defined itself in terms of the 'affirmation and defence of the principles of Christian civilization'.
-It translated this theoretical stand into a political demand for the revision of the anti-Catholic passages of the republican constitution.
-CEDA saw itself as a defensive organisation, formed to protect religious toleration, family, and private property rights.
-It was heavily involved in the political disputes leading up to the Spanish Civil War, as well as several revolutionary and counter-revolutionary incidents in the mid-1930s.
+A Catholic force, it was the political heir to Ángel Herrera Oria's Acción Popular.
+Their political goal was replacing liberal democracy by a corporatist order.
+As such, they advocated for an authoritarian and corporatist State shaped after the Church's social doctrine.

-The CEDA claimed that it was defending the Catholic Church in Spain and Christian civilization against authoritarian socialism, state atheism, and religious persecution.
-It would ultimately become the most popular individual party in Spain in the 1936 elections.
+The CEDA won a plurality in the 1933 legislative election, and then provided parliamentary support to Radical governments.
 The party represented the interests of the Catholic voters as well as the rural population of Spain, most prominently the medium and small peasants and landowners.
-The party sought the restoration of the powerful role of the Catholic Church that existed in Spain before the establishment of the Republic, and based their program solely on Catholic teaching, calling for land redistribution and industrial reform based on the distributist and corporatist ideals of Rerum Novarum and Quadragesimo Anno.
+The party sought the restoration of the powerful role of the Catholic Church that existed in Spain before the establishment of the Republic, and based their program solely on Catholic teaching, calling for land redistribution and industrial reform based on the distributist and corporatist ideals of rerum novarum and quadragesimo anno.